23 Ways To Counter Writer’s Block

 10. Table of contents

-Check the table of contents of top-selling books in your niche in Amazon or Barnes & Noble to get ideas on what to write.
-Books sell because of the table of contents, what makes you think you cannot get a winning title from them?
+Check the table of contents of top-selling books in your niche on Amazon or Barnes & Noble to get ideas on what to write.
+Books sell because of their table of contents, so why do you think you cannot get a winning title from them?

 11. Opinions please

 Create a poll about a topic and review the outcome.
 Ask your readers what they think of a particular subject.
 It can be about a topic in your niche or a recent news story.
-Start a poll and let readers share their thoughts and once the poll is finished, you can write a post about its results.
+Start a poll and let readers share their thoughts.
+Once the poll is finished, you can write a post about its results.

 12. Take a break outdoors

 Go outdoors to clear up your mind.
-Do not forget to carry your notebook.
-A serene environment is powerful enough to clear your mind and bring ideas locked at the back of your brain.
-It is what nature was made for.
+Don’t forget to carry your notebook.
+A serene environment is powerful enough to clear your mind and bring forth ideas that may be locked at the back of your brain.
+It’s what nature was made for.
 Try something new or finish up projects you left halfway before.
 A short break from your writing table may be what you need to get a great blog topic.

 13. Who made it in the Top 5?

-Review the top 5 of your favorites niche blogs.
+Review the top 5 of your favorite niche blogs.
 Your ‘favorite’ does not necessarily mean everyone’s favorite.
 There are many hidden blog gems that have a rock-solid following that you can review.

 14. Best of the best posts

-Write a “Best of Your Blog” list and highlight articles that were a favorite with your readers.
+Write a “Best of Your Blog” list and highlight articles that were favorites with your readers.
 Do this quarterly, semi-annually, or annually.
-You will rekindle the interest of your readers and may get some fresh insight to add to the articles.
+You will rekindle the interest of your readers and may gain some fresh insight to add to the articles.

 15. One on one with blogger X